FlowCI/docs/en/secret/ssh-rsa.md

 ![create ssh rsa](./img/ssh_rsa_create.png)

-## Configuration
+## How to use it

-Some of the plugins need credential to gain access.
-For example, `git-clone` plugin, it requires a ssh-rsa credential to clone the git repo, it's pretty easy to use the credential, just needs to input credential name.
+Some of the plugins need secret to gain access.
+For example `git-clone` plugin, it requires a ssh-rsa secret to clone the git repo, it's pretty easy to use the secret by type the secret name your created.

 ```yml
 envs: